Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How is Rett syndrome managed?
+How is Rett syndrome treated?

 Treatment can help manage the symptoms of Rett syndrome.